MrLixm/maya-tools-lxm/src/refrepath/README.md

 You need to process an unknown number of file all at once in a given directory.

-This can be achieved using the CLI in `refrepath_batch.py`.
+This can be achieved using the CLI.
 - must be executed from command line **with a python interpreter installed**.
 - will parse the given directory for maya files and open a subprocess for each of them to repath references.